KevinAst/feature-u/docs/article/article.md

 };
 ```

-Out of all the functionality found in `auth`, only two actions and one
+Out of all the items found in the `auth` feature, only two actions and
-selector are public.
+one selector are public.
+Here is what the [`App`] object would look

-The [`App`] object contains named feature nodes, and is exported to
-provide [Cross Feature Communication] ... _here is what app looks like
-(for this example):_
+like for this example:

 ```js
 app: {